The Whole Book Approach

 Picture Book Month Tweets

 Throughout Picture Book Month, November 2016, I did daily tweet threads using the Whole Book Approach.
 Here is my blog post with links to every thread (you don’t need to have a Twitter account to access the threads).
 And, here is the list of all 375 picture books mentioned in these threads.
 Some books on the list were recommended by readers, others are included on my 2017 Mock Caldecott list.

-Click the links below for articles and interviews about Reading Picture Books with Children and the Whole Book Approach:
+Links for articles and interviews about Reading Picture Books with Children and the Whole Book Approach:

 - My guest blog post at Hilltown Families gives an overview of the Whole Book Approach.
 Posted December 12, 2016

 - Ellen Myrick’s review of Reading Picture Books with Children on the Bound to Stay Bound website.
 Posted November 2, 2016

 - This Publisher’s Weekly article gives a great summary of the talk I gave at Book Fest @ Bank Street within an overview of the entire day’s activities.
 Posted October 31, 2016